 Advocacy is ‘…the process of identifying with and representing a person’s views and concerns, in order to secure enhanced rights and entitlements, undertaken by someone who has little or no conflict of interest’

 Are you interested in learning about what advocacy involves?
 Are you thinking about how you might be able to better support self and others to access their rights and entitlements?
 Do you have a strong commitment to social justice and promoting equality for those who are vulnerable or marginalised?
 This part-time SHEP course, may be of interest to you.
 This course has been very successfully delivered previously.

 About the ‘Introduction to Advocacy’ Course

 We plan to offer the Introduction to Advocacy course in the spring of 2020.
 This will be a SHEP certified course.
-The course will start in February and finish in June 2020.
-It will be delivered over 12 weekly evening sessions (7-10pm) and two Saturdays.
-Application forms will be available from September 2019 with a closing date for applications in early December.
+The course will start in February and finish in May 2020.
+It will be delivered over 10 weekly evening sessions (7-10pm) and two Saturdays.
+Application forms will be available from end September 2019 with a closing date for applications at end November 2019.